 - 2 tbsp. lemon juice

-In the bowl of a stand mixer, or using a beater, cream the butter and sugar until light and fluffy.
-Add eggs one at a time, stirring well after each.
+In the bowl of a stand mixer, or using a beater, blend the butter and sugar well.
+Add the eggs one at a time, stirring well after each.
 Add the lemon zest and vanilla extract.
-These are your wet ingredients.

-With the mixer going on low, alternate adding the dry ingredients and milk to the wet ingredients.
+With the mixer going on low, alternate adding the dry ingredients and the milk.
 Turn the mixer off and fold in the blueberries by hand.
-(Note: if you're using previously frozen blueberries, toss them with a tablespoon of flour.
-This will prevent them from sinking in the batter.)
+(Note: if you're using previously frozen blueberries, toss them with a tablespoon of flour to keep them from sinking to the bottom.)

-Pour the batter into the prepared loaf pan and bake until a toothpick inserted in the center comes out clean.
+Pour the batter into the prepared loaf pan and smooth the top with the back of a spoon.
+Bake until a toothpick inserted in the center comes out clean.
 (About 75 minutes.)
-Once the loaf is fully baked, remove it from the oven and wait 5 minutes then transfer it from the pan to a baking rack to cool.
-Glaze while it's still warm.
+Remove from the oven and wait 5 minutes, then transfer it from the pan to a baking rack to cool.
+Top with glaze once it's entirely cooled.

-NOTE: If you're freezing the loaf, skip the second addition of glaze.
-Freeze the glaze in a separate container and thaw it at room temperature while the bread defrosts.
-Glaze before serving.
+If you're freezing the loaf, don't glaze it.
+Instead, freeze the glaze in a separate container and thaw it at room temperature while the bread defrosts.
+Stir the glaze well after defrosting and spread it on top of the bread before serving.

 Note: This recipe first posted on May 7, 2012.
 I’ve simplified the recipe and added new photos before republication.

 Pin this Whole Wheat Lemon Blueberry Bread recipe